chimericdream/worldofpannotia.com/src/_specific_magic_weapons/sword-of-life-stealing.md

   weight: ""
   description: ""
 ---
-<p id="sword-of-life-stealing"><strong>Sword of Life Stealing:</strong> This black iron <em>+2 longsword</em> bestows a negative level when it deals a critical hit.
+This black iron _+2 longsword_ bestows a negative level when it deals a critical hit.
 The sword wielder gains 1d6 temporary hit points each time a negative level is bestowed on another.
 These temporary hit points last for 24 hours.
 One day after being struck, subjects must make a DC 16 Fortitude save for each negative level or lose a character level.
-Strong necromancy; CL 17th; Craft Magic Arms and Armor, <em>enervation</em>; Price 25,715 gp; Cost 12,857 gp and 5 sp + 1,029 XP.
+; Price 25,715 gp; Cost 12,857 gp and 5 sp + 1,029 XP.